intreqd/iris2bq/README.md

 ## Credits

 We dont pretend to be very good at Scala.
 Most of the original guts of this thing come out of the great work of these hackers at Powerspace.
-We have used a similar version of this for Postgres to lift transactional data a datawarehouse for a customer without.
+We have used a similar version of this for Postgres to lift transactional data to a datawarehouse for a customer without issue for over a year now.